The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 Linqia: $10.00 (A great platform that connects bloggers with brands.
 If you want to make money from sponsored posts, definitely sign up for Linqia.)

-Blog Audit Service: $40.00 (We haven’t pushed our blog audits much, but someone asked us for help with her marketing and monetization strategy.
-So, we audited her website and two social media platforms, and offered advice on how she can increase her traffic & engagement, all the while making more money blogging.)
+Blog Audit Service: $40.00 (I haven’t pushed our blog audits much, but someone asked us for help with her marketing and monetization strategy.
+So, I audited her website and two social media platforms, and offered advice on how she can increase her traffic & engagement, all the while making more money blogging.)

-ShareASale: $64.22 (We partner with ShareASale to promote programs like Etsy, Tailwind, and Grammarly.)
+ShareASale: $64.22 (I partner with ShareASale to promote programs like Etsy, Tailwind, and Grammarly.)

 BONUS!
 Referral Credits